keypaul78/simpleReveal/README.md

 ```

 ###### With Delay
-In the example 1 = 1s
+In the example 1 = 1s, element will be showed after 1s when comes in the viewport.
 ```
 <div class="reveal" data-delay="1"></div>
 ```